Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Target Information

-\paragraph{Organization Background and Details} Organization information includes the organization's background, resources, its employees' contacts, technical, and work details, physical access and security policies, etc.~\cite{tabatabaei2016osint}.
+Organization information includes the organization's background, resources, employee contacts and work details, physical access and security policies, etc.~\cite{tabatabaei2016osint}.
 Whether adversaries target a particular organization depends primarily on the organization's resources and if those resources are valuable, vulnerable, and accessible at the same time.
-The security of technical assets depends in part on physical security mechanisms since gaining physical access can be a viable approach for compromising security in some cases~\cite{phua2009protecting}.
+The security of technical assets depends in part on physical security mechanisms since gaining physical access can be a viable approach for compromising security~\cite{phua2009protecting}.
+Publicly available resources are one of the primary {initial} data sources for adversaries.

-Publicly available resources are one of the primary data sources for adversaries. \emph{Open Source Intelligence} (OSINT) is the combined collection of publicly available data obtained from open data sources such as media (e.g., newspapers, magazines articles), Internet presence (e.g., organization website, blogs, forums, social media), commercial or business data, and published reports (e.g., technical reports, articles, business documents)~\cite{tabatabaei2016osint,hassan2019gathering,rosa2019comprehensive}.
-OSINT may rely on both online and offline information.
-Online information includes organization websites, blogs, social media (e.g., Facebook, Twitter), forums, and online magazines.
-Offline information includes print media (e.g., newspapers, reports) and journals.
-Any of these sources may be utilized by an adversary to gather information about the target organization.

-\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Physical Attributes:} Adversaries can attempt to discover various physical attributes of an organization, such as location, physical infrastructure, physical security systems, physical resource locations and organization, and resource accessibility information~\cite{reconkil90:online}.
+\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Physical Attributes:} Adversaries can attempt to discover physical attributes of an organization such as location, physical infrastructure, physical security systems, physical resource locations and organization, and resource accessibility~\cite{reconkil90:online}.
 Adequate information can lead to effective social engineering attacks, such as gaining physical access using reverse social engineering~\cite{case2016analysis}.

 \item \textbf{Logistics Details:} Adversaries can look for logistics information such as financial and business processes or intelligence, employee and management hierarchy, resource arrangement, and other activities~\cite{tabatabaei2016osint}.
 Supply chain management is also important since it may leak important data regarding the organization~\cite{boyson2014cyber}.
 Adversaries have also been reported to inspect and steal data from the third parties~\cite{Chineseh20:online}.